Geometric Multimodal Contrastive Representation Learning: Experiments

 \textbf{Datasets} We employ the CMU-MOSI~\citep{mosi} and CMU-MOSEI~\citep{mosei}, two popular datasets for sentiment analysis and emotion recognition with challenging temporal dynamics.
 Both datasets consist of textual ($x_1$), sound ($x_2$) and visual ($x_3$) modalities extracted from videos.
 CMU-MOSI consists of 2199 short monologue videos clips of subjects expressing opinions about various topics.
 CMU-MOSEI is an extension of CMU-MOSI dataset containing 23453 YouTube video clips of subjects expressing movie reviews.
 In both datasets, each video clip is annotated with labels in $[-3, 3]$, where ${-3}$ and $3$ indicate strong negative and strongly positive sentiment scores, respectively.
 We employ the temporally-aligned version of these datasets: CMU-MOSEI consists of $18134$ and $4643$ training and testing samples, respectively, and CMU-MOSI consists of $1513$ and $686$ training and testing samples, respectively.

-\textbf{Models} We consider the Multimodal Transformer \cite{tsai2019MULT} which is the state-of-the-art model for classification on the CMU-MOSI and CMU-MOSEI datasets (see Appendix \ref{sec:appendix:architecture} for a detailed description of the architecture).
+\textbf{Models} We consider the Multimodal Transformer \cite{tsai2019MULT} which is the state-of-the-art model for classification on the CMU-MOSI and CMU-MOSEI datasets (we refer to \citet{tsai2019MULT} for a detailed description of the architecture).
 For GMC, we employ the same architecture for the joint-modality encoder $f_{1:3}(\cdot)$ as the Multimodal Transformer but remove the last classification layers.
 For the modality-specific base encoders $\{f_1(\cdot), f_2(\cdot), f_3(\cdot)\}$, we employ a simple GRU layer with 30 hidden units and a fully-connected layer.
 The shared projection head $g(\cdot)$ is comprised of a single fully connected layer.
 We set $\tau = 0.3$ and consider $60$-dimensional intermediate and shared representations $h, z \in \mathbb{R}^{60}$.

 In addition, we employ a simple classifier consisting of 2 linear layers over the complete representations $z_{1:M}$ to provide the supervision signal to the model during training.
-We follow the training scheme proposed by \cite{tsai2019MULT} and train all models for 40 epochs with a decaying learning rate of $10^{-3}$.
+We follow the training scheme proposed by \citet{tsai2019MULT} and train all models for 40 epochs with a decaying learning rate of $10^{-3}$.

-\textbf{Evaluation} We evaluate the performance of representation models in sentiment analysis classification with missing modality information.
-We evaluate same metrics as in \citep{tsai2018learning,tsai2019MULT} and report binary accuracy (Acc), mean absolute error (MAE), correlation (Cor) and F1 score (F1) of the predictions obtain on the test dataset.
+\textbf{Evaluation} We evaluate the performance of representation learning models in sentiment analysis classification with missing modality information.
+We consider the same metrics as in \citet{tsai2018learning,tsai2019MULT} and report binary accuracy (Acc), mean absolute error (MAE), correlation (Cor) and F1 score (F1) of the predictions obtain on the test dataset.
 In Appendix \ref{sec:appendix:mosi} we present similar results on the CMU-MOSI dataset.